NZ first team to seal T20WC semifinal spot | Sports-Games

 - Australia

-New Zealand on Friday became the first team to book a semifinal berth in the T20 World Cup after Australia were restricted to 168-8 by Afghanistan in a crucial game here.
+New Zealand became the first team to book a semifinal berth in the T20 World Cup after Australia were restricted to 168-8 by Afghanistan in a crucial game here on Friday.

-After New Zealand beat Ireland by 35 runs in their final super 12 group, defending champions Australia needed to win against Afghanistan by an improbable 185 runs to overtake the net runrate of their Trans-Tasman rivals.
+After New Zealand beat Ireland by 35 runs in their final super 12 group, defending champions Australia needed to win against Afghanistan by an improbable 185 runs to overtake their Trans-Tasman rivals on net run-rate.

 The hosts, however, scored 168 for 8 after being invited to bat by Afghanistan, paving the way for New Zealand to qualify for the knockout stage.

-Australia are placed third, also with five points, but with a runrate of -0.304.
-If they can restrict Afghanistan to 106 or lower, they can get past England's NRR.
+England (5 points), who will take on Sri Lanka in their final super 12 game, are in the third spot with a net run-rate of +0.547.
+They will have to win on Saturday to make it to the knockout stage.
+If England lose to Sri Lanka, Australia will go through.
+The hosts will also make it in case the match is washed out.

 New Zealand, led by Kane Williamson, began their campaign in the T20 showpiece with a dominating 89-run win over Australia, before thrashing Sri Lanka by 65 runs following a washout against Afghanistan.
-Their only loss was against England by 20 runs at Gabba in Brisbane.
+Their only defeat came against England by 20 runs at the Gabba in Brisbane.
 New Zealand had reached the final of the last edition, where they lost to Australia by eight wickets.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)